novak-99/ex/docs/source/Tutorials/Special.rst

 The special module includes various special mathematical functions for complex inputs.

-The gamma function, defined as:
+The gamma function, defined as

 .. math::
    \Gamma(z) = \int_{0}^{\infty} t^{z - 1}e^{-t}dt

-is an important function in complex analysis, and various related functions are also included:
+is an important function in complex analysis.
+In addition, various related functions are included below.

 .. code-block:: cpp